unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 - Cluster resources can be split logically into *namespaces*
   - resources not visible between namespaces
-  - each one have its own RBAC configuration
+  - each one has its own RBAC configuration
   - each one is assigned to a different team

 {{% /col %}}